How To Stop Waking Up At Night To Pee

 Keeping a bladder diary is an excellent way to gain insights into your habits and identify patterns that could contribute to nocturia.
 In your diary, log your fluid intake, when and how much you urinate, and when you experience episodes of nocturia.

 Over time, you may start to see trends.
-For instance, a particular beverage may lead to increased nocturnal urination or a specific time of fluid intake may be contributing to the problem.
+For instance, a particular beverage may lead to increased nocturnal urination or a specific time of fluid intake may contribute to the problem.

 Here’s a sample layout for a bladder diary: